corporalcat/HTB-writeups/Magic/index.md

 ![](/db-creds.png)

-Using those creds to switch user to &quot;theseus&quot; doesn&#39;t work, But we know this is a database credential, we access the database and get more stuff.
+Using those creds to switch user to &quot;theseus&quot; doesn&#39;t work, But we know this is a database credential, we can access the database and get more information.

 But mysql is not installed so I use &quot;mysqldump&quot; instead.